dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 - **.NET Aspire Service Defaults**: A standalone **.ServiceDefaults** project that can be used to manage configurations that are reused across the projects in your solution related to [resilience](/dotnet/core/resilience/http-resilience), [service discovery](../service-discovery/overview.md), and [telemetry](./telemetry.md).

+  > [!IMPORTANT]
+  > The service defaults project template takes a `FrameworkReference` dependency on `Microsoft.AspNetCore.App`.
+This may not be ideal for some project types.
+For more information, see [.NET Aspire service defaults](service-defaults.md).

 Use Visual Studio or the .NET CLI to create new apps using these project templates.
 Explore additional .NET Aspire project templates in the [.NET Aspire samples](https://github.com/dotnet/aspire-samples) repository.

 # [Visual Studio](#tab/visual-studio)